Forthey/api_course_minilabs/MiniLab224/README.md

 Install docker on your OS.
 [Windows link](https://docs.docker.com/desktop/setup/install/windows-install/)

-Run the command in the console
+Run the command in the console in the root folder (MiniLab224)
 ```shell
 docker-compose up --build
 ```